 However, if your friend is a pro, you might have to splurge because I would not recommend going cheap so remember to splurge.
 I would suggest you get your mate a mic of a brand they already trust.
 Musicians can be pretty picky about where they get their gear from.
 Make sure you invest in a model that comes with cables so that it can easily be connected to the computer.

-For more information, check out my detailed guide on microphones.
+For more information, check out my detailed guide on microphones for singing at home.